Transitions Abroad Home. Transitions Abroad Home.

 Article and photos by Matthew Crompton (©) 2007-2015

-Boatman at dawn on Ganges, India
+Boatman at dawn on Ganges River in India.

-A boatman at dawn on the Ganges
+A boatman at dawn on the Ganges River.

-November 2007.
+November 2007

 Everywhere around the fishermen are gathering and mending their nets before they set out for the day, laughing and talking beside the colorful little boats that cluster on the shore, totally uninterested in the body of the dog which is lying there mere feet away from them, and sadly bloating.

 Something about this business of the dog is fascinating.
 Something about how naturally it is regarded, lying there rotting comfortably on a tourist beach and nobody batting an eye.
-Each day as it lies there people splash in the surf nearby—children laughing, families on holiday—and yet still the dog remains, looking so sad with its muzzle pushed into the sand and its empty eyes.
+Each day as it lies there people splash in the surf nearby — children laughing, families on holiday — and yet still the dog remains, looking so sad with its muzzle pushed into the sand and its empty eyes.

-Sunset on the ghats in Varanasi, India
+Sunset on the ghats in Varanasi, India.

 Sunset on the ghats in Varanasi.

 Hinduism, though, mediated its liberation through a vast priestly caste, the Brahmins, and all such priestly classes exact their price.
-Poor and surrounded by the immense mortality of the city of Kashi, it is easy to imagine how compelling the Buddha’s egalitarian gospel of bodily liberation must have been received by people living in that time and place in the world—their death so plain all around them.
+Poor and surrounded by the immense mortality of the city of Kashi, it is easy to imagine how compelling the Buddha’s egalitarian gospel of bodily liberation must have been received by people living in that time and place in the world — their death so plain all around them.

 Man washing in Ganges river, Varanasi, India.